Aur316/MyFramework/README.md

 On line 13, you will find the baseURL, which determines the API connection.
 Use the NEXT_PUBLIC_DATABASE environment variable to switch between MongoDB and Firebase.
 Set NEXT_PUBLIC_DATABASE=firebase or NEXT_PUBLIC_DATABASE=mongo, and the app will automatically use the corresponding database.

+BACKEND PATTERN :

+---

+1️⃣ Controller Layer (API Endpoints)

+Handles API requests and responses.
+No business logic, just forwards calls to the service layer.
+Manages error handling and request validation.
+2️⃣ Service Layer (Business Logic)

+Processes data, applies business rules, and handles transformations.
+Calls the repository layer for database operations.
+Ensures clean separation of concerns.
+3️⃣ Repository Layer (Database Access)

+Directly interacts with the database (CRUD operations).
+No business logic, only data fetching and storage.
+Abstracts database implementation from the service layer.